Due to Covid-19 All face-to-face classroom training will take place in virtual classrooms with their Trainers using Zoom, until further notice!

 Delivery mode and location

-This qualification is delivered over 52 weeks, which consists of 40 weeks of 20 classroom hours per week, and approx. 2 homework hours per week, as well as 12 weeks holidays.
+This qualification is delivered over 52 weeks, which consists of 40 weeks of 14 classroom hours per week, plus 6 hours structured self-study per week, and approx 5 homework hours per week, as well as 12 weeks holiday.

 Graduates may find employment in a variety of accounting and accounting-support roles or accounting technician positions in all fields of industry and commerce, including financial institutions and other businesses.